 Students study Computer Science for 1 hour a week in Years 7, 8 and 9.

-Students can select to study OCR GCSE Computer Science in Key Stage 4.
-This qualification builds on the foundation of knowledge acquired at Key Stage 3 and is intensely practical in nature.
-This qualification is assessed through two theory based examinations and one controlled assessment.
+Students can select to study OCR GCSE Computer Science (J277) in Key Stage 4.
+Students choosing this option will have five hours of teaching per fortnight.
+This qualification builds on the foundation of knowledge acquired at Key Stage 3 and is practical in nature.
+This qualification is assessed through two theory based examinations.

 As part of the theory based examination, students study many key topic areas; Systems Architecture, Networking and Protocols, Systems Security, Systems Software, Computational Thinking, Programming Techniques, Computational Logic, Data Representation and Ethical, Legal, Cultural and Environmental Concerns.